Free Consultation (800) 900-9393

 When navigating a collision with another vehicle, you may have referred to the incident as an accident multiple times.
 In fact, you may feel that neither party was trying to injure the other, so “accident” seems appropriate.
 However, there is a distinct difference between an accident and a crash.

 While these terms are used interchangeably, knowing the meaning of these terms is important to understanding how we handle your case as car accident lawyers and what you need to know as you navigate a lawsuit.
-At Text Kevin Accident Attorneys, we focus on helping you not just get compensation but also understand how these accident claims work and what you can expect from your case.
+At Crockett Law Group, we focus on helping you not just get compensation but also understand how these accident claims work and what you can expect from your case.
 If you have been struck by another driver who was acting negligently, we are prepared to help you understand the key differences between these two terms.

 How the Difference between a Crash and an Accident Can Impact Your Claim